NoeticTools/Net2HassMqtt/readme.md

 # Net2HassMqtt

-> [!NOTE]
-> This project is an early development release.
->
-> Early testing and feedback would be great!

 Net2HassMqtt provides [Home Assistant](https://www.home-assistant.io/) (HASS) integration to .NET applications via [MQTT](https://mqtt.org/).
 It not a MQTT transport layer.
 It provides a Home Assistant centric fluent configuration interface to map your application's models to Home Assistant entities.